JordanMartinez/purescript-jordans-reference-site/src/Preface.md

     - How do I debug a program?
     - How do I write a complex program using modern FP architecture?
     - How do I test a program?
-    - How do I benchmark a program or function within a prograhttps://github.com/jordanmartinez/purescript-jordans-reference/issuesm?
+    - How do I benchmark a program or function within a program?
-- **22-Projects**:
-    - If you walked me through a complete but simple program from initial design to complete testing, what would that process look like?
-        - Random Number Game - a game that runs on the console and in the browser using the same "business logic"
-        - Table of Contents Generator - a program that generates a table of contents for a GitHub repository.
+    - What are some examples of simple and complex real-world projects?
 - **31-Design Patterns**:
     - What are commonly-used patterns or idioms to solve problems in FP languages?
     - What are other FP principles or concepts not explained in the "Hello World" part of this work?
-- **41-Ecosystem**:
-    - What are all of the data types that PureScript currently has?
-    - What is a broad overview of the libraries in Purescript (categorized by tags)?
-    - What are all of the type classes and their relationship to one another?

 ## Contributing